scriptSmith04/ultimate-reddit-filter/README.md

 # 📦 Changelog

+## [1.2.12]
+- 🛠️ Fixed a bug that prevented older Chromium-based Android browsers from updating.

 ## [1.2.11]
 - ➕ Added custome pop-up to replace browser's confirm pop-up
 - ➕ Added "don't show again" option in the update banner